A newcomer's guide to buying a car in Canada

 Jordan Lavin

-Buying a car in Canada might look a bit different than the process in your home country.
-Here are the basics of what you need to know when buying a car in Canada.
+Once you’ve decided that owning a car is right for you, here are the basics of what you need to know when buying a car as a newcomer to Canada.

 The first step to buying a car is figuring out what kind of car you need.
 The biggest consideration in choosing a car is the decision of whether to buy used or new, which isn’t always straightforward.

-Recent data from Autotrader shows the average selling price of a new car in Canada is $67,817.
+Recent data from AutoTrader shows the average selling price of a new car in Canada is $66,550.
 That’s well over double the median income for recent immigrants.
-The most popular SUV in Canada, the Toyota Rav4, starts at $36,212 before taxes – that works out to over $40,000 in most provinces.
+The most popular SUV in Canada, the Toyota Rav4, starts at $36,620 before taxes – that works out to over $40,000 in most provinces.

-Also read: What is the total cost of owning a car?
+Also read: What is the total cost of ownership for a car?

 Whether you buy used or new, you should know that car prices are negotiable in Canada.
 Unlike many purchases where haggling is forbidden, car sellers expect to negotiate with customers to reach a suitable price.
 Think of the sticker price of a car as a starting point and ask for a better deal.